Perspective | The Sun Belt has a history-making commissioner — and some pretty good football teams

 “I think our schools understand that this is a good place to be right now,” Gill said.
 “Our media rights have just gone up and are stable.
 I know some of our schools would be attractive to other leagues.
 We’ll deal with it as it comes.”

 For now, this season might present a unique opportunity.
-If Cincinnati wins out and gets into the College Football Playoff, and if Coastal wins out and finishes ranked in the top 10 in the CFP’s final poll, it would receive a New Year’s Six Bowl bid — a first for the Sun Belt.
+If Cincinnati wins out and gets into the College Football Playoff and if Coastal wins out and finishes ranked in the top 10 in the CFP’s final poll, it would receive a New Year’s Six Bowl bid — a first for the Sun Belt.

-As for Gill, 49, he’s happy in New Orleans, but also aware that as a successful Black commissioner, the Power Five might come calling.
-Three of those commissioners are new to their jobs, and SEC Commissioner Greg Sankey — who has been in charge since 2015 — is only 57.
+As for Gill, 49, he’s happy in New Orleans but also aware that, because of his success, the Power Five might come calling.
+Three of those conferences’ commissioners are new to their jobs, and SEC Commissioner Greg Sankey — who has been in charge since 2015 — is only 57.
 But Big 12 Commissioner Bob Bowlsby will be 70 in January.

 “I’d be lying if I said a chance like that wouldn’t interest me,” Gill said.
-“But right now, I’m more than happy doing what I’m doing.
-I have responsibilities that go well beyond our teams winning games and I really like that.”
+“But right now I’m more than happy doing what I’m doing.
+I have responsibilities that go well beyond our teams winning games, and I really like that.”